yqsongGitHub/RENC/README.md

 ### Example and reference data background introduction

 Example data for testing is available at [RENC/example](https://github.com/yqsongGitHub/RENC/tree/main/example/input).
- * 1. BED file for the genomic coordinate of duplication or region were from the duplication hotspots of Stomach adenocarcinoma (STAD) in the Pan-Cancer Atlas of Whole Genomes (PCAWG) project.
+ * 1. BED file for the genomic coordinates of duplication hotspots of stomach adenocarcinoma (STAD), derived from Pan-Cancer Atlas of Whole Genomes (PCAWG) data.
- * 2. BEDPE file for HiChIP were from HiChIP experiments mapped to hg19 for chromosome 1 in STAD (Stomach adenocarcinoma) cell line.
-Only intra-chromosomal PETs were kept.
+ * 2. BEDPE file of significant loops derived from HiChIP results for chromosome 1 in the STAD cell line AGS.

 Reference data is available at [RENC/reference](https://github.com/yqsongGitHub/RENC/tree/main/reference/hg19).
- * 3. BED file for transcription start site（TSS）of protein coding genes were download from  [UCSC](https://genome.ucsc.edu/)
+ * 3. BED file for transcription start site（TSS）of protein coding genes downloaded from  [UCSC](https://genome.ucsc.edu/)
- * 4. BED file for gene body of protein coding genes were download from  [UCSC](https://genome.ucsc.edu/)
+ * 4. BED file for gene body of protein coding genes downloaded from  [UCSC](https://genome.ucsc.edu/)

 ### Installation
 #### 1. Create Conda environment
-By creating a Conda environment, you can have separate environments for different projects or purposes, ensuring that the packages and dependencies within each environment do not conflict with each other.
+By creating a Conda environment, you can have separate environments for different projects or purposes.
+Ensure that the packages and dependencies within each environment do not conflict with each other.
 ```
 conda create -n RENC
 ```
 #### 2. Activate your Conda environment
-Once the environment is created, you can activate it and start installing packages or running programs within that environment, ensuring that the installed packages and dependencies are isolated from your system's global environment.
+Once the environment is created, you can activate it and start installing packages or running programs within that environment.
+Ensure that the installed packages and dependencies are isolated from your system's global environment.
 ```
 conda activate RENC
 ```
 #### 3. Install bedtools using the Conda package manager
-To install the bedtools as a dependency, once the installation is finished, you can start using bedtools within your Conda environment.
+Install bedtools in your Conda environment.
 ```
 conda install -c bioconda bedtools
 # If the installation is successful, the script below should run without any issues